bitburner-official/bitburner-src/markdown/bitburner.ns.scp.md

 RAM cost: 0.6 GB

-Copies a script or literature (.lit) file(s) to another server.
+Copies text, script or literature (.lit) file(s) to another server.
 The files argument can be either a string specifying a single file to copy, or an array of strings specifying multiple files to copy.

 ## Example 1